Crockpot Chicken and Rice

 How to make Crockpot Chicken and Rice

-1. Add the broth and push the veggies down into the broth.
-Cover and place the slow cooker on low for 3-3.5 hours.
+- Add the broth and push the veggies down into the broth.
+Cover and place the slow cooker on low for 3 to 3.5 hours.

-1. Start checking at 2.5 hours, and continue to cook until the rice is cooked through and the broth has been soaked up.
-Try not to check too much.
+- Start checking for doneness at 2.5 hours, until rice is cooked through and the broth is soaked up.
 Once the rice is cooked, stir together the yogurt, parmesan cheese, and milk in a small bowl.

 Why is my rice still hard, or too mushy?